-Enter the difference between the applicable "first" or "second" stage guarantee, and the "final" stage guarantee only when the acreage does not qualify for a final stage guarantee, and there is no uninsured cause of loss.
+Enter the difference between the applicable "first" or "second" stage guarantee per acre and the "final" stage guarantee per acre, multiplied by column 19 entry (to tenths) only when the acreage does not qualify for a final stage guarantee, and there is no uninsured cause of loss.
+This is the Stage Adjustment Amount.